 One of the primary purposes of facilitation is to draw out thoughts and responses from team members to increase participation and elevate the outcomes.
 If you're simply reading off the line items on an agenda, people are inclined not to say much and just go along with the statements.
 But if you ask for thoughts on a particular topic or pose questions, it naturally encourages attendees to think and speak up.

-A virtual whiteboard can help generate discussion by giving participants something visual to focus on and respond to.
+An online whiteboard can help generate discussion by giving participants something visual to focus on and respond to.
 It can also identify points of departure and keep teams honest about what you do agree to.
 Be sure to avoid making blanket statements and do a temperature check with the team periodically to see if anyone has additional input.

 Maintain flexibility in your agenda and objectives so that there is space for new ideas and elevated discussions

 While it's tempting to plan excessively for every meeting, do leave some space for the unexpected.
 Part of the purpose of facilitation is to surface any unforeseen issues or opportunities, so there may be some surprises during the meeting.

 Rather than only planning for exactly what is needed, plan just enough to keep the conversation going.
 During the meeting, keep your finger on the pulse of what's happening in the moment so you can nimbly respond to it.